PaulHatch/simpleelastic/readme.md

 ## Why Use System.Object for Query Definition?

-The elasticsearch query language does not lend itself to being modeled as an set of .NET objects in my opinion.
+The Elasticsearch query language does not lend itself to being modeled as an set of .NET objects in my opinion.
 Any attempt to provide a fluent interface is impeded by the need to create nested object definitions, creating delegates within delegates.
 While there is some convenience in being able to utilize the typeahead system when composing queries, "translating" JSON queries written for example in Kibana is not particularly intuitive.
-The problem is that much worse for the fact the elasticsearch queries contain many small objects for which an obvious name does not exist.
+The problem is that much worse for the fact the Elasticsearch queries contain many small objects for which an obvious name does not exist.

 A non-fluent approach which still provides the language as a type model loses the benefits of typeahead discoverability, and adds a lot of extra noise to queries.
-An elasticsearch query may have many small objects which do not have an obvious name, and these may have many different potential properties.
+An Elasticsearch query may have many small objects which do not have an obvious name, and these may have many different potential properties.
 Combine this with .NET naming guidelines favoring more verbose, non-abbreviated type names and you get a lot of clutter in your code.
 And yet